Home / Blog / College Life / Guide to College Dorm Move-Out Day

 Move Out Before Move-Out Day

-While move-out day might be the official date set by your college, moving out a day or two earlier can be the smartest move.
+While move-out day might be the official date set by your college, moving out a day or two earlier might be the smartest move.
 Moving earlier allows you to avoid the rush of students all trying to leave at the same time.
 It also gives you some buffer of time to address any unexpected issues that could happen during the move.

 Ace your finals and be on your way to summer break with ease by moving out before move-out day.

-How to Pack Up a Dorm Room
+How to Pack Up a College Dorm

 1. Take Down Dorm Decorations